pan1fan2/dk_inc_auto/README.md

-A Yolo V8 model is trained to automatically detect inclusions/oxides in the microscopic images.
+A Yolo V8 model is trained to detect inclusions/oxides in the microscopic images automatically.

 Using Streamlit for data visualization and [click here](https://pan1fan2-dk-inc-auto-home3-hrifmc.streamlit.app/) to see how it looks.